 The following system interlocks are needed to prevent fire, explosion, electric shock, or equipment damage.

-Turbine air and bearing air: Interlock so the turbine air will flow only if the air pressure on the bearing air return line is at 70 psi (483 kPa) or higher.
+- 1. Turbine air and bearing air: Interlock so the turbine air will flow only if the air pressure on the bearing air return line is 70 psi (483 kPa) or higher.
 This interlock is included in the ProBell System Logic Controller.
 Bearing air must be on when the turbine is operating.
-Bearing air should be turned off only at the main air source and only after the cup has stopped spinning.

-- Paint trigger and turbine air: Interlock so the rotary applicator will spray only when the turbine is spinning.
+Bearing air should be turned off only at the main air source and only after the cup has stopped spinning. - 2.
+Paint trigger and turbine air: Interlock so the applicator will spray only when the turbine is spinning.
 A minimum of 10K rpm is recommended.
-This interlock is included in the ProBell System Logic Controller. - Electrostatic Controller and solvent supply: Interlock so that electrostatics can be enabled only when solvent is not flowing in the solvent or paint lines.
-See Electrostatic Controller manual 3A3657 for available interlocks. - Fluid supply and arc detection: Interlock the fluid supply to shut off in the event of an arc detection fault. - 7.
-Braking air and turbine air: Interlock so the braking air flows only when the turbine air is off. - Electrostatic Controller and all doors or openings in the spray area: Interlock so the electrostatics turn off and are fully discharged before live parts can be reached.
+This interlock is included in the ProBell System Logic Controller. - 3.
+Electrostatic Controller and solvent supply: Interlock so that electrostatics can be enabled only when solvent is not flowing in the solvent or paint lines.
+See Electrostatic Controller manual 3A3657 for available interlocks. - 4.
+Fluid supply and arc detection: Interlock the fluid supply to shut off in the event of an arc detection fault. - 5.
+Braking air and turbine air: Interlock so the braking air flows only when the turbine air is off. - 6.
+Electrostatic Controller and all doors or openings in the spray area: Interlock so the electrostatics turn off any time that entrance is gained.
 See Electrostatic Controller manual 3A3657.
+Check interlock function weekly.
-Check interlock function weekly. - Conveyor and paint trigger/electrostatics: Interlock so the rotary applicator stops spraying and the electrostatics turn off if the conveyor stops moving.

-- Electrostatic Controller, fluid supply, and ventilation fans: Interlock so the electrostatics and fluid supply turn off any time that the ventilation air flow falls below minimum required value.
-See Electrostatic Controller manual 3A3657. - 11.
+- 7. Conveyor and paint trigger/electrostatics: Interlock so the rotary applicator stops spraying and the electrostatics turn off if the conveyor stops moving. - 8.
+Electrostatic Controller, fluid supply, and ventilation fans: Interlock so the electrostatics and fluid supply turn off any time that the ventilation air flow falls below minimum values.
+See Electrostatic Controller manual 3A3657. - 9.
 Electrostatic Controller, fluid supply, and fire control system: Interlock so the electrostatics and fluid supply turn off any time the automatic fire extinguishing system is activated.
 See Electrostatic Controller manual 3A3657.
-Check interlock function every 6 months. - 12.
-Electrostatic Controller and waterborne isolation system (for waterborne systems): Interlock so the electrostatics turn off and are fully discharged before live parts can be reached.
+Check interlock function every 6 months. - 10.
+Electrostatic Controller and waterborne isolation system (for waterborne systems): Interlock so the electrostatics turn off any time entrance to the isolation enclosure is gained.
 See Electrostatic Controller manual 3A3657.
 Check interlock function weekly.